medplum/medplum/packages/docs/src/pages/blueprints/index.md

 ## Patient Portal

 A portal for patients to message their provider, view their records, request medications and refills, schedule appointments and more.
+[Learn More](/blueprints/patient-portal)

-## Customizable EHR
+## Custom EHR

-A simple, highly customizable EHR to streamline provider workflow.
+Build a custom EHR to streamline provider workflow.
 Implement bespoke clinical workflows with high levels of automation and quality assurance.
+[Learn More](blueprints/custom-ehr)

 ## Provider Portal and FHIR API